 Once you know HOW to make the changes, it doesn’t take a very long time to bring the size down, adjust the legs, alter a strap, etc.

-Here are the most common reasons why women alter their swimsuits.
+Here are the most common problems with swimsuits fitting:

 Sometimes the bathing suit can feel very big in size.
 And it’s probably because you’ve lost weight.
 Or because, at the time of buying, there just wasn’t a smaller size available at such a discounted rate.
 Whatever the case, you now have a swimsuit that looks too big and also unflattering.